 Fortunately, these intense emotions can be better regulated with anger management counseling.
 Clarity Clinic utilizes a variety of anger management techniques to reduce both raw emotional reactions as well as troublesome aggressive responses of self-expression.
 In acute circumstances, Clarity Clinic recommends both therapy and medical interventions.

-Anger problems arise when we start to physically or verbally abuse or lash out at every irritating or annoying situation.
-The average person uses both unconscious and conscious practices to process feelings of anger with the three main approaches being expressing, suppressing and calming.
+Anger is a completely normal reaction to what we perceive as threats which allows us to defend ourselves when we are under “attack.
+Anger problems arise when we start to physically or verbally abuse or lash out at every irritating situation.
+The average person uses both unconscious and conscious practices to process feelings of anger with the three main approaches being expressing, suppressing, and calming.

 Expressing anger in a firm yet empathetic way is the healthiest way to express your emotions.
 The priority is expressing your feelings with respect to others and yourself, and without hurting others.

-Here at Clarity Clinic Chicago our licensed counselors work closely with you to help you identify signs that you may becoming excessively angry, and will assist you every step of the way to productively handle situations in a healthy way.
+Here at Clarity Clinic, our licensed counselors work closely with you to help you identify signs that you may becoming excessively angry, and will assist you every step of the way to productively handle situations in a healthy way.
 The goal is to help you express your needs while being in control of your reactions in a calm and collected manner.